esengendo/esengendo/README.md

 My name is Emmanuel and I'm a University of Michigan (Ann Arbor) trained Data Scientist interested in all things Machine Learning and Python!

-- 🔭 I’m currently working on developing a "Help tool Chatbot" that leverages a latest open-source LLM model.
+- 🔭 I’m currently working on developing a "Customer Help Tool Chatbot" that leverages a latest open-source LLM model.
 - 🌱 I’m currently learning the Langchain framework.
 - 👯 I’m looking to collaborate on all data science Projects, especially those in the NLP.
 - 📫 How to reach me: Please send me ideas, suggestions to esengendo@gmail.com